lindekaer/lindekaer.github.io/articles/dynamically-updating-nested-properties-in-mongodb.md

 Developing my REST application (running on Express), I experienced a problem when trying to update nested object properties.
 Specifically, I was passing the `req.body` directly to the MongoDB `$set` operator.
-This did however lead to problems, as I accidently removed properties.
+This did however lead to problems, as I accidentally removed properties.

 ```javascript
 // The user object in MongoDB (before the update)